ggeffects: Marginal Effects and Adjusted Predictions of Regression Models

 NULL

-, marginal effects for each model term are calculated.
+, adjusted predictions for each model term are

-The result is returned as a list, which can be plotted manually (or
+calculated.
+The result is returned as a list, which can be plotted

 function).